sotopia-lab/cotomata/codeconflict/swebench/clean_task_claude-3-7-sonnet@20250219/scikit-learn__13779__13780_task/features/feature1.md

-Allow fitting with sample weights in Voting estimators even when one of the estimators is set to None, by skipping the sample weight validation for None estimators.
+# Feature 1: Allow Voting Estimator to Work with Sample Weights Even When an Estimator is None

+When fitting a VotingEstimator with sample weights, we need to skip checking sample weight support for estimators that are set to None, rather than failing with an AttributeError.